Cytosine ß-D-Arabinofuranoside Drug Sensitivity in Down Syndrome Lymphoblastoid Cell Lines

 Bartnik, Catherine Michelle

-Down syndrome (DS) is the result of improper chromosomal segregation known as nondisjunction culminating with the genetic aberration, trisomy 21.
-These individuals have an increased risk of developing leukemia with an even greater risk of developing acute myeloid leukemia (AML) at a young age.
+Down syndrome (DS) individuals have an increased risk of developing acute myeloid leukemia (AML) at a young age.
 A remarkable feature of DS AML is the high event free survival (EFS) rate in comparison to non-DS AML individuals.
-It has been postulated that this positive prognosis is the result of a high-dose protocol utilizing the chemotherapeutic agent, cytosine 𝛽-D-arabinofuranoside (Ara-C).
-While previous studies have indicated a difference in Ara-C sensitivity among DS and non-DS leukemia (malignant) cells, the sensitivity of DS and non-malignant non-DS lymphoblastoid cells (LCLs) to Ara-C is not known and is an area of scientific interest.
+It has been postulated that this positive prognosis is the result of a high-dose protocol utilizing the chemotherapeutic agent, cytosine ß-Darabinofuranoside (Ara-C).
+The sensitivity of DS and non-malignant non-DS lymphoblastoid cells (LCLs) to Ara-C is not known and is an area of scientific interest.
 This study compares sensitivity to Ara-C in LCLs derived from DS individuals to those from individuals without DS.
-Using a small (n= 38) case-control cohort in which DS cells were matched to non-DS cells for both age and sex, no difference in sensitivity to Ara-C was seen as measured by percent survival of cells at various Ara-C concentrations and by IC50 and AVC values.
-However, analysis of the expanded cohort (n= 124) found DS LCLs to be significantly more sensitive to Ara-C at the 5 µM concentration, and with respect to IC50 value and AVC value.
+Analysis of the cohort (n= 124) found DS LCLs to be significantly more sensitive to Ara-C at the 5 μM concentration, and with respect to IC50 value and AUC value.
 These results confirm the presence of a non-tumor genetic factor influencing drug sensitivity in DS individuals.
-The factor, if found, could greatly change the treatment of non-DS AML individuals.
+The factor, if found, could greatly change the treatment of non-DS AML individuals